 \subsection{Classification approach and further results}

-The classification approach used by Loboda and his collaborators is to effectively use {\em normal forms}.
+Some recent classification approaches focus on effective use of {\em normal forms}.
 For instance, in the {\em simply-transitive, Levi-definite} case \cite{KL2019}, the authors realize 5-dimensional real Lie algebras acting transitively on real hypersurfaces by holomorphic vector fields and then find appropriate normal forms for such realizations.
 Their starting point is the classification of abstract 5-dimensional {\em real} Lie algebras (Mubarakzyanov \cite{mub1966}), but they also use an important discarding sieve: If $\hol(M)$ is 5-dimensional and contains a 3-dimensional abelian ideal, then $M$ is tubular over an affinely homogeneous base \cite[Prop.3.1]{KL2019}.
 In the end, no nontubular models survive and they invoke the DKR classification~{\cite{AffHom}} for tubular cases.